edgedb/edgedb/docs/guides/tutorials/rest_apis_with_fastapi.rst

 Initialize the database
 ^^^^^^^^^^^^^^^^^^^^^^^

-Now, let's initialize an EdgeDB project.
+Now, let's initialize an Gel project.
 From the project's root directory:

 .. code-block:: bash